troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 7. What's the routing performance of `pimd`/`mrouted`/`smcroute`?

    N/A.  Neither of them take active part in the actual forwarding of multicast frames.
-This is what the kernel, or dedicated routing HW, does.
+This is what the kernel or dedicated routing HW does.
 The routing daemons `pimd`/`mrouted`/`smcroute` only manipulate the multicast routing table(s) of the operating system's kernel.